 It is also important that you get rid of any unnecessary furniture so the room appears bigger.
 If you cannot walk around the circumference of your bed without bashing into a chest of drawers then a viewer may think there is not enough room.

-Invest in a new pair of curtains or a fancy duvet.
-Not only will these brighten up the place but they will add instant appeal to your Master bedroom.
+Invest in a new pair of curtains, a fancy duvet or decor for the bathroom.
+Not only will these brighten up the place but they will add instant appeal to your Master bedroom and bathroom.

 Give your home some TLC